xSardine/anisongDB-backend/README.md

 This includes :

-- Anime type, vintage, alternative names, genres, tags and animelist website IDs (MAL, AniList, etc...)
+- Anime type, season, alternative names, genres, tags and animelist website IDs (MAL, AniList, etc...)
 - Song difficulty and category

 Last update for these was on 2023-04-13.